Rats, Hurricanes, and Cleaning Checks

 One thing that confuses me most of all is the boyfriend situation—Don’t worry, this relates; I promise—So, my roommates are dating people.
 (Yes, and I’m not.
 I know.
 Don’t rub it in.)
 One thing I always keep asking myself is this, “Don’t they know?
 Don’t they know what they are getting themselves into!
 RED ALERT!
 Your girlfriend is a slob!
 The only reason you think she is clean is because I’m cleaning!”
 Sometimes I think about telling them how messy their girlfriend is, like I’d be doing some great public service, but I don’t of course.

 One final story happened to me recently.
 I have long tried to keep my apartment clean and tidy to avoid any kind of gross growth or infestation.
 (Yes, I’ve had to purge a past apartment of something that was growing larvae in my roommate’s food—ew, let’s stop thinking about that.)
 The last thing anyone ever wants is to live in a place that is so messy and dirty that you start having, heaven forbid, a rat problem.
 Well, one of my roommates recently bought two pet rats.
 Yep.
 That happened.
 In all my efforts to avoid a rat ever making it into one of my apartments, my roommate welcomed two in.
-Needless to say, one of these a black ratdays my sanctuary won’t just be my own room, but my own apartment: larvae free, hurricane free, and yes, rat free too.
+Needless to say, one of these days my sanctuary won’t just be my own room, but my own apartment: larvae free, hurricane free, and yes, rat free too.